 4.2 The integrity-based approach

 The second approach makes central use of the notion of having a boundary, a form, a structure, or some other form of integrity.
 This approach goes back to Aristotle, has been revived by Simons (1987), and was applied to the mass–count distinction and a great range of other natural- language phenomena in Moltmann (1997, 1998).
 The integrity-based approach to the notion of a single object says, in one form or another, that being one is being an integrated whole (of some sort).
 What is an integrated whole?
 There are different notions of integrity, which include notions of form, of having a boundary, and of function.
 It is hard (if it is even possible) to give a general definition of an integrated whole.
 A very simple notion of an integrated whole should suffice as an example, namely the notion of an entity consisting of maximally connected parts, an R-integrated whole (Simons 1987).
-A special case of an entity with maximally connected parts is the sum of entities sharing a particular property P: x is an R-integrated whole if for any y and z < x, yRz and for no y, y< x, there is an y < x, xRy, where R’ is the transitive closure of R (R may be the relation of sharing a particular property.)
+A special case of an entity with maximally connected parts is the sum of entities sharing a particular property P: x is an R-integrated whole if for any y and z < x, yR’z and for no y, y< x, there is an y < x, xR’y, where R’ is the transitive closure of R. (R may be the relation of sharing a particular property.)

 The integrity-based account of the mass–count distinction says that count nouns, but not mass nouns, convey properties of integrated wholes.
 A situation-based variant of the view says that count nouns convey properties of integrity relative to a situation.